 A current supporter of the neo-prohibition movement publicly advocates the death penalty for DWI offenders.
 He clearly advocates increased penalties.

 “The DEATH PENALTY for drunks that kill innocent people will probably NOT be a deterrent.
 BUT, given a few years, we can kill enough drunks, that it might be half way safe to drive on the roads again.

 There were more deaths last year in Virginia from DRUNK DRIVERS ….
 These DRUNKS are a menace and don’t care who they kill!
 Lets put as many of them to death (legally) as we can, to get them off the highways.

 It’s time to start killing (legally) the people who are killing us while driving a vehicle on the highways.
 DEATH TO DRUNKS!1 (Emphases in original)

 During Prohibition (1920-1933) some activists made similarly harsh suggestions.
-Prohibitionists often advocated strong measures against those who did not comply with the law.
+Prohibitionists often urged strong steps for against those who didn’t follow the law.

 Others suggested these for those who drank.
 For simply drinking alcohol!

-- Hung by the tongue beneath an airplane and flown over the country.
+- Hung by the tongue beneath an airplane.